Chaklader/Quarantine/README.md

 Thank you and have fun!

 # Result
-When you're done with the test, run the following command:
+When you feel pleased with your solution, run the following command:
 ```
 #!bash
 mvn package

 ```
-Then send the **hospital-1.0-SNAPSHOT-sources.jar** to us.
+Then send the **hospital-1.0-SNAPSHOT-sources.jar** back to us.